 While many businesses currently outsource their customer service, it isn’t always the best move for your business.
 If done correctly, outsourcing your customer service can bring tons of value to your business.
 If done incorrectly, poor experiences between your customers and your outsourced support can lead to bad reviews and bad word of mouth for your business.

 An alternative to outsourcing your customer service is chatbots.
 Chatbots are able to provide a consistent customer service experience and handle basic support tasks.
 You can also quickly give additional tasks to chatbots that might otherwise take a while to train an outsourced team to do.
-Using a chatbot platform, like ChattyPeople, can enable you to build your own chatbot for your business.
+Using a chatbot platform can enable you to build your own chatbot for your business.

 3. Content Creation